Who doesn’t want their website to rank higher on Google, Bing and other major search engines?

 Your company may already be connected with some really good industry associations.
 Most associations have websites that list their members in their membership directory.
 This means that you may be able to update your listing to include your website address.
 Send a quick message to the association to see if they can make the change or provide a login so you can make the change.

 If you aren’t part of an association, I highly recommend it.
 It’s more than just a link on your website, it can be a great way to increase business, learn about new industry information and network with other industry professionals.
 Chamber of Commerce groups are especially great for networking.
 Every association is different, but you can expect to pay an annual fee to become a member.

 Here are a few ideas where you can find associations, of course, it’s dependent on your industry and location:

 Manufacturers, Suppliers & Dealers

 This may not work for every small business, but if you are a distributor or exclusive dealer for a product, contact your manufacturer or supplier to see if you can get a link from their website back to your website.

-- Link to the actual url you wish to promote.
-Do not link to a 301 redirecting to another url or domain.
+- Link to the actual URL you wish to promote.
+Do not link to a 301 that redirects to another URL or domain.

 - Keep posting information consistent.
 Use the same address, phone number, etc when listing on directory sites.
 Google notices inconsistencies and it may negatively impact your website.